 Of course, we are talking about the ultimate fall dish, so you might want a seasonal sipper.
 You'll love my chai old fashioned, apple cider margarita or apple cider old fashioned.

-For the perfect fall comfort food, I hope you try this pumpkin mac and cheese.
+For the ultimate fall comfort food, I hope you try this pumpkin mac and cheese.
 This creamy, dreamy fall pasta dish is sure to be a new favorite.

 Cheers!